Inspiration

 A painting of a samurai in armor

-The great feudal lord Toyotomi Hideyoshi is said to have loved the tea ceremony and Uji tea.
-Picture courtesy of Hideyoshi&Kiyomasa Memorial Museum
+The great daimyo (Japanese feudal lord) Toyotomi Hideyoshi loved tea ceremonies and Uji tea.
+Picture courtesy of Hideyoshi & Kiyomasa Memorial Museum

 Tea field and tea being whisked

-Right: In a tea ceremony, the host puts the utmost care into preparing tea for guests.
+Right: In a tea ceremony, the host prepares tea with utmost care for the guests.

 Different leaf teas on plates

-In the Edo period—a period starting in the early 17th century and spanning approximately 260 years of Tokugawa shogunate rule—commerce thrived under political unity and stability.
-Uji tea retained its favored status even after the center of government was moved from Kyoto to Edo (present day Tokyo), and a grand annual “tea jar procession” delivered the Shogun’s supply of Uji matcha to the capital.
+In the Edo Period, from the early 17th century lasting for approximately 260 years under the Tokugawa shogunate, commerce thrived under political stability.
+Uji tea retained its favored status even after the center of government was shifted from Kyoto to Edo (present Tokyo).
+The grand annual procession called Ochatsubo Dochu (journey of tea leaf jar), a symbol of the shogunate’s authority, delivered Uji tea to Edo.

 A Japanese-style house with a straw roof and tea being poured into a cup